YoungCeoOfSCZG/image-slider-minimal/README.md

 # image-slider-minimal
 This project includes a responsive image slider with a minimal design.
+All the images are fetched through an API, and the call management was done using Axios.
 The project preview can be seen in the mockups.

 ![screencapture-127-0-0-1-5500-index-html-2023-10-16-10_03_31](https://github.com/YoungCeoOfSCZG/image-slider-minimal/assets/145061884/121db7fa-a322-42c7-9222-170ab06f89e5)